urdof7/movie-recommender/report.md

 Content-based filtering, while transparent and interpretable, is limited by its inability to serve users without high ratings.
 Collaborative filtering, on the other hand, offers broader applicability and greater diversity in recommendations, making it more suitable for datasets with mixed user engagement.

-Given that approximately **18% of users** are not served by content-based filtering under the current threshold (we could lower the 4.0 threshold but it wouldnt make sense to recomment movies based on similarity to a movie the user rated low), it may be worth considering a hybrid approach.
+Given that approximately **18% of users** are not served by content-based filtering under the current threshold (we could lower the 4.0 threshold but it wouldn't make sense to recommend movies based on similarity to a movie the user rated low), it may be worth considering a hybrid approach.
 Such a system could leverage collaborative filtering for users without high ratings and content-based filtering for users with clear preference profiles.